elcodi/elcodi/src/Elcodi/Component/Cart/README.md

-Elcodi Cart component for Symfony2
+Elcodi Cart component for Symfony
 ==================================

 # Table of contents